aidanastridge/aidanastridge/README.md

 ### Hi there, my name is Aidan Astridge.

-I am a Python data analyst and developer with a passion for hypothesis testing, regression analysis, optimization, and forecasting.
+I am a Python data analyst and developer.
+I'm always open to collaborating!

+### Contact